 — Vegetables that are either fresh, frozen or canned without cream or cheese sauce.

-— Skim or low-fat dairy products, such as fat-free milk or low-fat cheese.
+— Skim or low-fat dairy products, such as fat-free milk 0% plain Greek yogurt or low fat/part-skim cheeses like ricotta, cottage or mozzarella.

 To make your goals more useful, “focus on small, short-term goals that you can achieve and be specific.
 Identify one to two areas that you struggle with, and use those to guide your goals,” Dilley says.